NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - AWS recommend homogenous instances within placement groups.
 - You cant merge placement groups
 - You cant move an existing instance into a placement group.
 You can create an AMI from your existing instance, and then launch a new instance from the AMI into a placement group.

+## Lambda

+- Lambda scales horizontally (not vertically) automatically.
+Redundancy
+- Lambda functions are independent, 1 event = 1 function
+- Lambda is serverless
+- Know what services are serverless!!
+  - S3
+  - API Gateway
+  - DynamoDB
+- Lambda funcitons can trigger other lambda functions, 1 event can = x functions if functions trigger other functions.
+- Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening
+- Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc.
+- Know your triggers